 |Just walk away|

-Actually RISES and ESCAPE are a lot alike.
-Both have heroes who talk in whispers like they're trying to be super tough (don't forget that, like Bale, Kurt had been a child actor), and both have great premises--Manhattan with the power out as a criminal utopia--and both spend an hour leading up to some big promise of a huge apocalyptic adventure that never pans out--but at least one takes itself seriously enough to not take itself serious at all.
-And that one has Adrienne Barbeau and Black Moses.
+Actually RISES and ESCAPE are a lot alike in more than that respect.
+Both have heroes with boyish faces who talk in whispers like they're trying to be super tough (don't forget that, like Bale, Kurt Russell had been a child actor), and both have the same great premise: Manhattan with the power out as a criminal utopia, and both spend an hour leading up to some big promise of a huge apocalyptic adventure that never fully pans out.
+At least one takes itself seriously enough to not take itself serious at all.
+And that one has Black Moses.

-DARK KNIGHT is also, among other things, about becoming old and established and suddenly dreading the dirty unkempt youths clamoring at the gates.
+DARK KNIGHT instead has Morgan Freeman, and prefers being about becoming old and established and suddenly dreading the dirty unkempt orphans clamoring at the gates.
 "The world belongs to the young -- let them have it." says Orlok in TARGETS.
-Like Wayne hanging up his mask, Orlok surrenders the keys to horror's vehicle to the bland mass murderers like Holmes, Whitman, Huberty, and Bobby Thompson while Wayne lets Gotham turn Batman into a villain to protect the reputation of Two-Face.
-"I'm to old for play acting; it's not fun anymore," Orlok repeats, as his assistant, agent, and Bogdanovich himself as a writer, try and talk him out of leaving.
-As Orlok gets drunk he sound like Bruce Wayne arguing his justification for hiding out to Alfred.
+Like Wayne hanging up his mask, Orlok surrenders the keys to horror's vehicle, gives them to the bland mass murderers like Holmes, Whitman, Huberty, and Bobby Thompson.
+Wayne lets Gotham turn Batman into a villain to protect the reputation of Harvey Dent.

-If we can learn a lesson from either--or both--DARK KNIGHT RISES and TARGETS it's that in the end, the celluloid always wins.
+If we can learn a lesson from either--or both--DARK KNIGHT RISES and TARGETS, it's that in the end, the celluloid always wins.
 The intended victims must go back to finish watching the movie with no further 'real life' interruptions, or else live inauthentic lives.
 Whether it's a super-expensive three-hour tour of guns and sound and urban studies-signifying fury, or just a super-cheap Gothic faux-Poe AIP Corman production like THE TERROR, the show must go on.
-And in a world full of banal chaos and unlimited ammo, the old monsters with their castle basement torture devices, bats, spiders, science gadgets, high-tech motorcycles and swanky bullet proof bat armor-are our only true defense.
+And in a world full of banal chaos and unlimited ammo, the old monsters with their caves, castles, bats, spiders, science gadgets, high-tech motorcycles and swanky bullet proof bat armor-are our only true defense.

-Of course I see it all through my own life lens, as someone who has THE TERROR on blu-ray and loves it to death even though he knows it pretty much sucks.
-My mom decorated our house growing up in the same damned beige and sickly pale greens of the Thompson house in TARGETS, and I climbed the walls like an entombed Usher before I learned to escape into the deep shadowy colors of whiskey and 60s horror movies on TV.
-I survived thanks to Karloff and thanks to Vincent Price as Dr. Goldfoot and Egghead and thanks to Julie Newmar and Ceaser Romero in the 1960s BATMAN TV show, and Howard Hawks' SCARFACE, and Tom Fergus as Claude in OVER THE EDGE.
-I didn't survive because of gritty urban neo-realism--ugh! who needs it?--or movies too mature for gaudy capes and ray guns.
-But if angry young hotheads of the future can similarly escape thanks to Anne Hathaway and Thomas Hardy, can avoid going postal by one more viewing of their favorite DC superhero, then Frank Miller and Bob Kane be praised, even if it means that things are so weird out there that the urban grit of neorealism has seeped into our escapist universe and the screen will eventually widen until its edges can no longer be discerned and CGI will be bleed into our 3-D world like the soul bled into the flesh of Ahab as he stays home to catch White Whale Week... only on the Discovery Channel.
-Thar she blows, right after this message.
+Of course, I see it all through my own life lens, as someone who has THE TERROR on blu-ray and loves it to death even though he knows it pretty much sucks, and who has THE CRIMINAL CODE on VHS, because he reveres its director Howard Hawks and Karloff -- not because he likes it.
+My mom decorated our suburban tract house growing up in the same damned beige and sickly pale greens of the Thompson house in TARGETS, and I climbed the walls like an entombed Usher before I learned to escape into the deep shadowy colors of whiskey and 60s horror movies on TV.
+I survived thanks to Karloff and thanks to Vincent Price and thanks to Julie Newmar, and Howard Hawks, and Tom Fergus as Claude in OVER THE EDGE.
+I didn't survive because of gritty urban neo-realism--ugh! who needs it?
+Movies too mature for gaudy capes and ray guns are no defense against the banal eternity we dread.
+But if angry young hotheads of the future can similarly escape thanks to Anne Hathaway and Thomas Hardy, can avoid going postal by one more viewing of their favorite DC superhero, then Frank Miller and Bob Kane be praised.
+Even if it means that things are so weird out there that the urban grit of neorealism has seeped into our escapist universe, that the screen will eventually widen until its edges can no longer be discerned, and that CGI will be bleed into our 3-D grungy suburban wasteland of world like the soul bled into the flesh of Ahab as he stays home from the sea to catch White Whale Week... only on the Discovery Channel.
+Thar she blows, shipmates, right after this message...